fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 <pre class="highlight">
 <code class="hljs javascript">{
 preferenceMap: {
-    "minEditor.autoPilot": {
+    "minEditor.heatedSeats": {
-        "model.autoPilot": "default"
+        "model.heatedSeats": "default"
     }
 },</code></pre>

-The first line of the  Preference Map, `“minEditor.autoPilot”`, is the name of the preference.
+The first line of the  Preference Map, `“minEditor.heatedSeats”`, is the name of the preference.
 This exactly matches the name we saw in the Primary Schema earlier.
 The value for this key is a JavaScript object that defines how this particular preference relates to the Panel’s internal data model.

 The content of this  Preference Map is a key/value pair:
 <ul>
-<li> The key, `“model.autoPilot”`, is an [EL path](../FrameworkConcepts.md#el-paths) into the
+<li> The key, `“model.heatedSeats”`, is an [EL path](../FrameworkConcepts.md#el-paths) into the
 Panel’s data model.
 An “EL path” is just a dot-separated path built from names.
-In this case, it means “the `autoPilot` property of the [`model`](../FrameworkConcepts.md#model-objects) property” of the Panel.
+In this case, it means “the `heatedSeats` property of the [`model`](../FrameworkConcepts.md#model-objects) property” of the Panel.
 <aside class="infusion-docs-callout">
 [Models](../FrameworkConcepts.md#model-objects) are central to Infusion, which,